Social Network Heterogeneity Promotes Depolarization of Multidimensional Correlated Opinions: Vanishing threshold on social networks

-In Figure~\ref{fig:critical_point} (a) we tested the finite-size scaling of the depolarization threshold estimated by numerical simulations of the social compass model on scale-free UCM networks, by plotting it as a function of network size $N$.
-As we can see, the threshold $\lambda_c$ decreases continuously for increasing $N$, for all values of $\gamma$.
+We build uncorrelated scale-free synthetic networks by using the uncorrelated configuration model (UCM)~\cite{Catanzaro05} with a minimum degree $k_\mathrm{min} = 3$ and maximum degree $k_c = \mathrm{min} \left( N^{1/2}, N^{1/(\gamma - 1)} \right)$~\cite{Boguna09,mariancutofss}.
+We consider degree exponents $\gamma = 2.5$ and $\gamma = 3.5$ to distinguish the two regimes (vanishing and non-vanishing threshold) of the HMF approximation.
+In Figure~\ref{fig:critical_point} (inset) we test the finite-size scaling of the depolarization threshold estimated by numerical simulations of the social compass model on scale-free UCM networks, by plotting $\lambda_c$ as a function of network size $N$.
+As we can see, the threshold decreases continuously for increasing $N$, for all values of $\gamma$.
 The theoretical HMF prediction, Eq.~\eqref{eq:threshold_HMF}, depicted as a dashed line, works quite well for $\gamma = 2.5$.
 However, it predicts a constant threshold for $\gamma > 3$ in the thermodynamic limit, which is not compatible with numerical results for $\gamma = 3.5$.

-Instead, numerical simulations are compatible with the perturbation theory and with a vanishing threshold for large $N$ and for any $\gamma$.
-Indeed, in Figure~\ref{fig:critical_point} (b) we show the inverse of the depolarization threshold $1/\lambda_c$ as a function of the largest eigenvalue $\Lambda_m$, with the theoretical prediction of the perturbation theory, Eq.~\eqref{eq:threshold_QMF}, depicted as a black dashed line.
+Instead, numerical simulations are compatible with the perturbation theory, suggesting a vanishing threshold for large $N$ and for any $\gamma$.
+Indeed, in Figure~\ref{fig:critical_point} (main) we show the inverse of the depolarization threshold $1/\lambda_c$ as a function of the largest eigenvalue $\Lambda_m$, with the theoretical prediction of the perturbation theory, Eq.~\eqref{eq:threshold_QMF}, depicted as a black dashed line.
 As we can see, the numerical results are recovered with good accuracy by the theoretical expression, which predicts the correct scaling of the numerical threshold up to a constant multiplicative factor.
 We notice, however, that the agreement between theory and simulations is better for $\gamma = 2.5$ than for $\gamma = 3.5$, in which the perturbation theory prediction is recovered for the largest values of $\Lambda_m$, corresponding to large network sizes.
 Thus, we can attribute the deviation of the case $\gamma = 3.5$ from the theory to finite-size effects.